ruslo/CGold/docs/tutorials/variables/cache.rst

   -- Build files have been written to: /.../usage-of-variables/_builds

-This is quite surprising behavior for user and conflicts with the nature of cache variables that designed to store variable once and globally.
+This is quite surprising behavior for user and conflicts with the nature of cache variables that was designed to store variable once and globally.

 .. warning::